yacovyit/hiking/docs/codelab.md

 }
 ```

 These rules restrict access to ensure that clients only make safe changes.
-For example updates to a restaurant document can only change the ratings, not the name or any other immutable data.
+For example updates to a trek document can only change the ratings, not the name or any other immutable data.
 Ratings can only be created if the user ID matches the signed-in user, which prevents spoofing.

 To read more about Security Rules, visit [the documentation](https://firebase.google.com/docs/firestore/security/secure-data).